![]() |

 gunzip < bin/mysqld.sym.gz > /tmp/mysqld.sym |

-resolve_stack_dump -s /tmp/mysqld.sym -n mysqld.stack
+resolve_stack_dump -s /tmp/mysqld.sym -n mysqld.stack.

-This will print out where mysqld
+This will print out where mysqld died.
+If this doesn't help you

-died, you should make a bug report and include
+find out why mysqld died, you should make a bug report and include

 the output from the above command with the bug report.